 Elipson has launched three new speakers in its Infinite range, with a dedicated amplifier to follow.

-Made in Elipson’s factory in France, the Infinite Series comprises the Infinite LCRS14 speaker for front, side and surround channels (£1549 a pair); a smaller Infinite SR8 surround channel speaker that can also be used in-ceiling in a Dolby Atmos set-up (£899 per pair); and the Infinite Sub12 passive subwoofer (£1549).
+Made in Elipson’s factory in France, the Infinite Series comprises the Infinite LCRS14 speaker for front, side and surround channels (£1549 a piece); a smaller Infinite SR8 surround channel speaker that can also be used in-ceiling in a Dolby Atmos set-up (£899 per piece); and the Infinite Sub12 passive subwoofer (£1549).

 Elipson also plans to launch the Infinite A1000 Monaural Class-D amplifier.
 The release date is yet to be confirmed, but it’s set to cost £1349.